SpenceKonde/megaTinyCore/README.md

 ## **WARNING** Don't buy modern AVRs on AliExpress or from eBay international sellers
 I buy a lot of electronics stuff on aliexpress.
 It's a great marketplace for things that are made by Chinese companies and are mostly generic.
 It is not a great place for the latest semiconductor product lines from major western manufacturers, especially in the midst of a historic shortage of said chips.
 The modern AVR devices people have bought on there (when they have been found at all - they're rarely offered) have been reported to be fake or defective (like ATtiny412s that think they're 416s).
 For that matter, you probablty don't want to buy any AVR microcontrollers on aliexpress...
 Assembled boards, like Arduino Nano clones, generally work if you avoid the ones with the third party LGT8 chips and watch out for the ones with the ATmega168p instead of the '328p - but there are a lot of reports of bogus microcontrollers (I have heard of fake ATtiny85s that were actually remarked ATtiny13s, for example).
 Buy them from reputable distributors like Digikey or Mouser (if in a hurry, and they're on backorder - which is the case for almost everything in QFN package as of July 2021 - buy from a USA/EU-based scalper).

+## Support for official Microchip developmenmt boards
+As of version 2.4.0, we now provide an "Official Microchip Board" option.
+This doesn't do anything special other than defining `LED_BUILTIN` to be the pin that has the LED on that board, instead of A7, and defining a macro `PIN_BUTTON_BUILTIN` defined as the pin with the user button on it and making "upload" with the non-optiboot version always use the onboard programmer/debugger, and tools -> programmer will be used only for "burn bootloader" and "upload using programmer".
+In the case of the ATtiny416 XPlained Nano, it also selects the version of the bootloader that uses the alternate pins for the serial port - it does not automatically use the alternate pins for USART0 as if you'd done Serial.swap(1) yet - functionality to support default swapping of serial pins will come in a future update, alongside some other changes in the machinery underlying the pinswap mechanism which will hopefully also reduce flash usage.

+### Why does blink take more flash on the XPlained Mini vs the XPlained Pro?
+Even when both have the same ATtiny817
+For the same reason that blink will take more flash if you change it to use `PIN_PC0` directly instead of letting the board definition to it for you via `LED_BUILTIN`: PC0, used on the XPlained Mini is a PWM pin, while PB4, used by the XPlained Pro is not.
+Since that is the only pin that digitalWrite() is being used on, the compiler is free to optimize away anything that isn't needed for digitalWrite() on that pin, including the functionality to turn off PWM output on a pin that supports PWM.
+The diference vanishes if digitalWrite() is also used on a pin that supports PWM on both devices (or if digitalWrite() is replaced with digitalWriteFast, which assumes that you won't call it on a pin outputting PWM).

 ## Buying tinyAVR 1-series and 2-series Breakout Boards
 I sell breakout boards with regulator, UPDI header, and Serial header in my tindie shop, as well as the bare boards.
 Buying from my store helps support further development on the core, and is a great way to get started using these exciting new parts with Arduino.
 Currently ATtiny1624 boards are available, but the 20 and 24-pin parts will not be sold as an assembled board until a newly revised PCB design is back from the board house to enable autoreset on the alt-reset pin.
 There is also a 14-pin board revision coming - thought it is largely cosmetic.
 The yellow solder mask has got to go, as the readability seemed to get worse in the last several batches.
 The new boards also standardize a 0.6" spacing between the rows of pins, instead of the current 0.7" spacing, so you will be able to, for example, put machined pin header onto them and plug them into a wide-DIP socket, or use them with our prototyping board optimized for that row spacing.
 Assembled 0-series boards are being discontinued, and will not be restocked once they sell out.
 The same will happen for the 16k 2-series parts once the 32k ones are available.